quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 with another commit.
 This part is completely similar to the validator.
 But it is up to you to decide when is the right time to make a commit.

+## The model solution
+A model solution is required in order to generate the output for the tests.
+Arccording to the [editorial][CF1442-editorial], the solution is quite short.
+Here is the full solution, quoted from the editorial.

+> The problem sounds like this -- check that there are increasing and decreasing
+> arrays, the element-wise sum of which is equal to the given array.
+>
+> This problem can be solved greedily.
+Let's maximize each element of the
+> decreasing array (let's call this array $a$, and the increasing one $b$).
+> Suppose initial array is $v$ and we have solved the problem on a prefix of
+> length $i - 1$.
+Then, for the element $a[i]$, $a[i] \le a[i - 1]$ and $v[i] -
+> a[i] \ge b[i - 1]$ must be fulfilled.
+Rewriting the second inequality and
+> combining with the first one, we get $a[i] \le \min (a[i - 1], v[i] - b[i -
+> 1])$.
+It is clear that taking $a[i] = \min (a[i - 1], v[i] - b[i - 1])$ is the
+> best by construction.

+Because it is very short, here are the solutions in Python and C++.

+{% include customhighlight.html caption="py_solution.py"
+  dir=page.prepdir file="solution.py" ext="py" collapsed=true
+%}

+{% include customhighlight.html caption="solution.cpp"
+  dir=page.prepdir file="solution.cpp" ext="cpp" collapsed=true
+%}

+### Adding the solutions to Polygon
+To add the solutions to Polygon, click the option `Solutions files` on the top bar, or on the right pane, `None` or `(0/0)` link at the `Solutions` section.

+{% include image.html caption="Solutions page" alt="solutions-page"
+  file="polygon-solutions-page.png" %}

+The page is simple.
+There is a link to add the solutions.
+Now let's add the above two solutions first.
+Here is the page after adding the solutions.

+{% include image.html caption="Solutions page after adding solutions" alt="solutions-page-after-adding-solutions"
+  file="polygon-solutions-page-after-adding-solutions.png" %}

+**Note.** The solution name (without the extension part) must be all different.

+By default, the first uploaded solution will be the `Main correct` (or model) solution, and other solution will be just be `Correct` solution.
+Even though there can be more than one correct solutions, the `Main correct solution` will be used to generate the output.
+You can change the solution type by click the `Change?` option at the `Type` column for each solution.

+{% include image.html caption="Solution types"
+alt="solution-types" file="polygon-solution-types.png" %}

+I think the types are self-explanatory, since most of them are normal verdicts in a contest.
+There are _more_ general verdict like `Incorrect` means that the solution of this type can have the verdict either be `WA`, or `TLE` or `MLE`, or maybe `Presentation error`.
+The `Incorrect` verdict can be used when the solution has a different verdict for a different input.

+There is no limit for a given solution type.
+Instead, if there are more solutions, with different _predictable_ verdicts, then they should be added as well.
+The point of having multiple solutions, either correct or incorrect, is to _verify_ the test-set.
+The test-set should be strong enough to _**kill** specific incorrect solutions_, while must remain correct for all _correct solutions_ to pass.

+### More commits!
+We make a commit with the message `Add two correct solutions`.

+## Our first test generator.
+Stress testing.

+TODO

+### Stress testing

+[Here][stress-testing] is the Wikipedia page about Stress testing.
+In competitive programming, stress testing is used not for all of the reason stated in the Wikipedia page, but there is a main point:
+- to confirm mathematical model is accurate enough in predicting breaking points or safe usage limits

+Stress testing on Polygon is conducted with multiple solutions (can also be incorrect solution), and check their output against the output of the model solution.

 [Polygon]: https://polygon.codeforces.com/
 [Version control]: https://en.wikipedia.org/wiki/Version_control